First featured in MEPCA Magazine, April 2019

 Conventional processing technologies suffer from several drawbacks, including the degradation of the material being processed due to high impact in the case of stamping or punching, or in the case of laser cutting the use of intense heat.
 However, another differentiator is in the area of tooling.

 The tooling for photo etching is digital.
 This means that large quantities of products can be reproduced with absolutely zero tool wear, ensuring that the first and millionth part produced are precisely the same.

-Also, as the tooling for photo etching is virtual, it can be adapted and changed extremely quickly and economically, making it ideal for anything from prototype runs to high volume production runs.
-This also allows for design optimisation without a financial penalty and helps to ensure a low risk entry strategy as well as facilitating easy product updating.
+Also, as the tooling for photo etching is virtual, it can be adapted and changed extremely quickly and economically, making it ideal for anything from prototype to high volume production runs.
+This also allows for design optimisation without a financial penalty and helps to ensure a low-risk entry strategy.

 Turnaround time using photo-tools is about 90% less than that for stamped parts, stamping requiring substantial investment in mould fabrication which is not only costly but can take from 6-10 months to complete – compared with a few hours for etching.